Marrying a Citizen of France? How to Get a Green Card for Your New Spouse

 If you have married, or plan to get married in France, you will first need to look into the French requirements for legal marriage.

-According to information provided by the U.S. consulate there, the only "legal" French marriages are those performed by a French civil authority or "officier de l'état civil" in the town where the "resident" lives, such as its mayor ("mairie"), deputy mayor ("adjoint") or town councilor ("conseiller municipal").
+According to information provided by the U.S. consulate there, you must be at least age 18 to marry in France (unless you qualify for an exception or have parental consent), and you can't marry a member of your immediate family.
+The only "legal" French marriages are those performed by a French civil authority or "officier de l'état civil" in the town where the "resident" lives, such as its mayor ("mairie"), deputy mayor ("adjoint") or town councilor ("conseiller municipal").
 You may, if you wish, also hold a religious ceremony afterwards (and will need to present your marriage certificate to whomever conducts this ceremony).

 Same-sex marriage is legal, but the exact requirements vary by state.

 The city hall or "mairie" is the place to start for further information on documentary and other requirement.
-You (and in some instances, your French fiancé) might be asked to prepare or bring:
+The U.S. petitioner (and in some instances, the French fiancé) might be asked to prepare or bring:

-• Your valid U.S. passport and proof that you have a visa or lawful residence in France.
+• Proof that you have a visa and at least one month's lawful residence in France.

 • Copies of your respective birth certificates, issued within the last three months and containing an Apostille stamp.
-It would be best to obtain your birth certificate and Apostille before leaving the U.S., because the U.S. consulate cannot handle this for you.
-You will likely also need to have it translated into French, by a certified translator.
+It would be best to get this done before leaving the U.S., because the U.S. consulate cannot handle it for you.
+You will likely also need to have this translated into French, by a certified translator.

 • If either of you has been previously married, proof that the marriage was legally terminated, i.e. through death or divorce.